 The term group fitness encompasses all forms of fitness that are done in a group setting, led by a personal trainer or group instructor.
 Many gyms offer a whole schedule of group fitness classes, such as Les Mills workouts, that include strength training, core, cardio, and cycling.

-How will 2022 change your approach to fitness?
+How will 20 fitness trends for 2022 change your approach to fitness?